MisterVVP/poor-man-s-cache/README.md

 #### Test details results
 Local setup.
 10 million requests per test suite.
 24 logical threads.
-1. ~ 110 000 RPS for GET / SET / DEL tests,  ~ 140 000 RPS for  (SET key, GET key, GET non_existent_key) workflow test
+1. > 100 000 RPS without pipelining, > 200 000 RPS with pipelining
-2. ~ 90 000 RPS for GET / SET / DEL tests, TBD
+2. ~ 90 000 RPS without pipelining, TBD with pipelining
 3. TBD

 CI setup.
-1 million requests total (4 processes and 250000 chunks per process)
+1 million requests total (4 processes and 250000 chunks per process) ~ 22 500 RPS (without pipelining), TBD with pipelining
-1. ~ 22 500 RPS for GET / SET / DEL tests ,  ~ 22 500 RPS for  (SET key, GET key, GET non_existent_key) workflow test

 #### Goals
-Next step is 200k+ functional RPS on Ubuntu
+Next step is 500k+ functional RPS on Ubuntu (with our without pipelining)

 #### How Redis works with the same task
 Below are results that I got from using Redis.